ducktec/pydtnsim/docs/getting_started.rst

 Currently, there two different packet generators provided in the simulation environment, the :class:`.BatchPacketGenerator` and the :class:`.ContinuousPacketGenerator`.
 Both are children of the parent :class:`.BasePacketGenerator`.

-The injection behavior of the two generators is depicted in the following figures:
+The injection behavior of the two generators is depicted in the following figure:

 .. image:: resources/getting_started/injection_methods.svg
    :width: 80%